lightpoichich/baserow/README.md

 If you want to contribute to Baserow you need to setup the development environment.
 Execute the following commands to start the backend API server.

-> Note that the sandbox container might have a different name like `backend_1`.
+> Note that the container might have a different name like `backend_1`.

 ```
 $ docker network create baserow_default